JuliaDynamics/DiscreteEvents.jl/docs/src/index.md

 ### New functionality in v0.3.0
 - Arguments to `SimFunction` can now be given also as symbols, expressions or as other SimFunctions.
-They will then be evaluated at event time before they are passed to the event function.
+They get evaluated at event time before being passed to the event function.
 - `Simulate.version` gives now the package version.
 - `Simulate.jl` is now faster due to optimizations.